Mae govannen! 1 Well met! The world is wild and windy. Come in, and fill your mind with beautiful things.

-Over the years I’ve become more interested in elves and fairies and “the unexpected luck of widow’s sons”2 than anthropomorphic animals.
-I’ve had a handful of poems and short stories published, and even contributed to the Rabbit Room’s new book, The Lost Tales of Sir Galahad!
+Over the years I’ve become more interested in elves and fairies and “the unexpected luck of widow’s sons”1 than anthropomorphic animals.
+I’ve had a handful of poems, articles, and short stories published, and even contributed to The Lost Tales of Sir Galahad (Rabbit Room Press, 2022).
 But my main source for pride and joy (not to mention sweat and tears) is my fantasy novel-in-progress.
-It is still in the first draft stage, but slow progress is better than no progress, right?
+It is still in the first draft stage, but slow and steady wins the race — right?

 I have also developed a deep connection with the work of J. R. R. Tolkien.
 Like him, I believe storytelling is an honor and a part of being made in God’s Image.
-Through storytelling, we can pull back the veil that fell over the world at the Fall, and glimpse its true beauty beyond.
-We can echo His glory and herald the great Happily Ever After.
+Through storytelling, we can pull back the veil that fell over the world at the Fall, echoing the Glory beyond in anticipation of the coming Happily Ever After.
 That is what I hope to do here.

 Anyway, that’s me.
 Now I’d like to get to know you!
 Feel free to tell me about yourself in the comments. 🙂